 Seventh-day Adventist Church / Cơ Đốc Phục Lâm

-For the first 300 years of Christian history, the Christian religion was an illegal religion, but Judaism was a legal religion.
-During the apostolic era, Christians found it convenient to let the Roman authorities think of them as Jews.
-Sabbath observance is quite visible.
-Thus, during those early years of Christianity observance of Sabbath helped the Christians to be identified with Judaism, which gained them legitimacy with the Roman government.
+For the first 300 years of the Christian Era, the Christian religion was an illegal religion, but Judaism was a legal religion.
+During the apostolic era, Christians, who were then in the minority, found it convenient to let the Roman authorities think of them as Jews especially in regards to displaying the highly visible practice of Sabbath observance.
+This helped the Christians to be identified with Judaism and allowed early Christians to gain legitimacy with the Roman government.

-However, the Jews rebelled against Rome, and the Romans put down their rebellion by destroying Jerusalem in 70 A.D. and again in 135 A.D.
-Obviously, the Roman government's suppression of the Jews made it increasingly uncomfortable for Christians to be thought of as Jews.
-So instead of trying to be thought of as Jews, some Christians in the early second century tried to distance themselves from Judaism, and observing a different day was one easy way to do that.
-And that was a very convenient way to do it.
+The Jews then rebelled against the Rome Empire and the Romans put down the rebellion by destroying Jerusalem in 70 A.D. and again in 135 A.D.
+The Roman government's suppression of the Jews made it increasingly difficult for the Christians to be associated with the Jews.
+Therefore, some Christians in the early second century tried to distance themselves from Judaism by observing Sunday.

-Many pagans observed the first day of the week in honor of their sun god.
-By switching to observing the Sabbath on the first day of the week the Christians accomplished two things: They distanced themselves from Judaism, and they made it easier for pagans to become Christians.
+The pagans of the time, the majority, observed the first day of the week in honor of their sun god.
+By switching to observing the first day of the week, instead of the seventh, the Christians accomplished two things: they distanced themselves from Judaism, and they made it easier for pagans to become Christians.

 This change to observing the Sabbath on Sunday, the first day of the week, had absolutely no biblical support and in time the Christians began growing from a minority religion to the majority.
 The evolution of worship happened over time as not all Christians immediately began embracing the first day of the week as a holy day.